 Taxonomy-aligned investments are considered a sub-category of Sustainable Investments.
 If an investment is not Taxonomy-aligned since the activity is not yet covered under the EU Taxonomy or the positive contribution is not substantial enough to comply with the Taxonomy technical screening criteria, the investment can still be considered an environmentally Sustainable Investment provided it complies with all criteria.
-The Investment Manager does not commit to a minimum share of environmentally Sustainable Investments that are not aligned with the EU Taxonomy.
-The overall sustainable investment share may also include investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy, and while the Sub-Fund cannot commit to a minimum share of environmentally or socially sustainable investments, such investments may be freely allocated to within the Sub-Fund aggregated sustainable investment commitment disclosed (min.
-50%).
+The total share of environmentally Sustainable Investments including EU Taxonomy of the Sub-Fund is at least 40%.
+The overall sustainable investment share may also include investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy.
+Combined with socially Sustainable Investment the Sub-Fund will invest more than 80% of its assets in Sustainable Investments.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-What is the minimum share of socially sustainable investments?
+What is the minimum share of sustainable investments with a social objective?